tsnellgrove/dark_castle3/doc/done.md

 	- IDEA: if creature == burt: buffer("std txt")  else: if creature in burt_room: buffer("creature txt")
 	- IDEA: burt to be default value
 	- DONE: go
-		- DONE: add default creature attribute and use None state to set to gs.hero
+		- DONE: add default creature attribute and use None state to set to gs.core.hero
 		- DONE: add alternate text for creature is not burt
 		- DONE: add conditional for text if creature is not in the same room as burt
 		- DONE: create test_frog